 Carrying out the improvements set out in the action plan.
 At this stage, fisheries can be part of comprehensive FIPs and can be verified through the In-Transition to MSC program, if eligible.

 Fisheries choose to enter assessment against the MSC Fisheries Standard (Assessment obligatory for fisheries verified through the In-Transition to MSC program).

-The MAVA Foundation recently funded two multi-stakeholder projects, across five West African countries, aiming to help fisheries to improve environmental performance and build technical capacity.
+The MAVA Foundation recently funded two projects across five West African countries, aiming to help fisheries to improve environmental performance and build technical capacity.

 Project UK supports fisheries across the United Kingdom (UK) working towards an environmentally sustainable future.